-As of December 31, 2023, the Bank was deemed to be "well capitalized."
+As of December 31, 2024, the Bank was deemed to be "well capitalized."

 Standards for Safety and Soundness.
 The FDIA also requires the federal banking regulatory agencies to prescribe, by regulation or guideline, operational and managerial standards for all insured depository institutions relating to: (i) internal controls, information systems and internal audit systems; (ii) loan documentation; (iii) credit underwriting; (iv) interest rate risk exposure; and (v) asset growth.
 The agencies also must prescribe standards for asset quality, earnings, and stock valuation, as well as standards for compensation, fees and benefits.
 The federal banking agencies have adopted regulations and Interagency Guidelines Prescribing Standards for Safety and Soundness to implement these required standards.
 These guidelines set forth the safety and soundness standards that the federal banking agencies use to identify and address problems at insured depository institutions before capital becomes impaired.
 Under the regulations, if the FDIC determines that the Bank fails to meet any standards prescribed by the guidelines, the agency may require the Bank to submit to the agency an acceptable plan to achieve compliance with the standard, as required by the FDIC.
 The final regulations establish deadlines for the submission and review of such safety and soundness compliance plans.
+The FDIC requested comments on a proposal that would amend the regulations implementing section 29 of the Federal Deposit Insurance Act.
+Section 29 contains brokered deposits restrictions that apply to less than well capitalized depository institutions.
+The proposed changes include: (i) modifying the definition of "deposit broker"; (ii) eliminating the exclusive deposit placement arrangement exception; and (ii) revising the interpretation of the primary purpose exception to consider a third party's intent in placing customer funds at a particular insured depository institution.
+The FDIC extended the comment-period, which concluded on November 21, 2024.